cyberphor/knowledge-base/cloud/business-operations/service-providers/README.md

 **Request for Quote**
 A Request for Quote is a document used to invite CSPs to bid on a project.
 RFQs include itemized lists of services as well as their costs.

+## Services
+**Time to Market**
+Time to Market is the length of time between developing an idea and making it available to a customer.
+CSPs can help reduce time to market.

+**Managed Services**
+A Managed Service is when the design, deployment, migration, or management of your cloud resources is outsourced to the CSP or a Managed Service Provider.

+**License Managers**
+License managers mitigate license violations and overspending.

 ## Service Documents
 **Statement of Work**